FruitbatM/trail-run-adventures/TESTING.md

   <h2 align="center"><img src="readme-files/testing/test_14_b.jpg" alt="Test case 14" target="_blank" width="30%" height="30%"></h2>

 ## Test Case 15
-> As a site admin/superuser I want the ablity to edit and update products so that products are up to date in terms of price, description, etc.
+> As a site admin/superuser I want the ability to edit and update products so that products are up to date in terms of price, description, etc.

 **Description:**
 Verify that the admin user can edit products.